International Agreements on Transboundary Shipments of Hazardous Waste

 The OECD Council agreement provides a tiered level of control for transboundary movements of hazardous waste.
 This agreement specifies two categories of waste: green and amber.
 The green list includes wastes that pose the least hazard to human health and the environment and are subject to the same level of control as normal transboundary commercial shipments.

 Most hazardous wastes managed under the Resource Conservation and Recovery Act are amber list wastes, which are more hazardous and are subject to more stringent requirements.
 EPA incorporates the green and amber lists of waste in 40 CFR section 262.89.
 Note that wastes designated on the green list that are hazardous under U.S. national procedures are subject to amber controls (See 40 CFR section 262.82(a)(1)(i)).

-The agreement between Canada and the United States was established in 1986 and amended in 1992.
-It addresses the transboundary shipment of hazardous waste and other waste between the two countries for recycling or disposal.
+The bilateral agreement between Canada and the United States was established in 1986 and amended in 1992.
+It addresses the transboundary movement of hazardous waste, municipal solid waste (MSW), and ash from the incineration of MSW between the two countries for recycling or disposal.
 The bilateral agreement, among other goals, seeks to provide both countries with safe, low cost options for managing waste for which there is either a lack of domestic capacity or the technology to appropriately manage the waste.

-The 1986 agreement between Mexico and the United States addresses the transboundary shipment of hazardous wastes from Mexico to the United States for recycling or disposal, and the shipments of hazardous wastes from the United States to Mexico for recycling only.
+The 1986 bilateral agreement between Mexico and the United States addresses the transboundary movement of hazardous wastes from Mexico to the United States for recycling or disposal, and the transboundary movement of hazardous wastes from the United States to Mexico for recycling only.